hamza-024/CPP-Safe/docs/tour.md

-Here’s a revised version of the `tour.md` with more spacing for better readability:

----

 # Tour of C++Safe

 Welcome to the **Tour of C++Safe**, where we explore the key features and enhancements of this modern C++ extension.
 C++Safe builds upon the strengths of C++ while addressing common pitfalls, offering a safer, cleaner, and more productive development experience.